 Somali-born Iman Abjulmajid was also a diplomat’s daughter.
 A university major, fluent in five languages, she was discovered on the streets of Nairobi, Kenya, by fashion photographer Peter Beard in 1975.
 At the time she had never worn make-up or even seen a fashion magazine.
 The naïve 19-year-old became part of an elaborate publicity hoax devised by Beard in which he told the American press that she was an illiterate tribeswoman, discovered while tending to her family’s herd on the Kenyan plains.
 Derogatory as this exotic fiction was, it launched Iman into the epicenter of fashion in the USA, and she went on to become the most successful African model of her generation.

-Iman hit a peak in 1979 when she became the first model of colour to sign an exclusive cosmetics contract — for Revlon’s Polished Ambers, a new make-up line for dark skins — in a deal worth a reported $150,000.
+Iman's success as the first famous African fashion model peaked in 1979 when she became the first model of colour to sign an exclusive cosmetics contract — for Revlon’s Polished Ambers, a new make-up line for dark skins — in a deal worth a reported $150,000.

 Despite the successes of these early famous African beauties, their presence was not wholly accepted by their African American counterparts.
 The African beauties were seen as competition by their fellow models, who saw no reason for fashion to import African girls when there were plenty of homegrown black models.
 In Iman’s case, when she first arrived on the scene, there was also an intolerance of her Somali nationality, and its particular strain of beauty, with its fine bone structure and Nefertitian hauteur.
 For some, this look was considered more European than black, despite its staunch North African roots.
 This intolerance escalated in 1976 when Marcia Ann Gillespie, then Editor-In-Chief of Essence, famously stated that Iman looked like a “white woman dipped in chocolate.”
 It was a cutting statement that resonated throughout the industry, and exposed the ignorance of many to the broad aesthetic diversity of what is generally referred to as “African beauty”.